mjpitz/cognative/README.md

 - Easily deploy a preconfigured instance of the stack that connects all relevant services.
 - Access and analyze all your organizations business data, in a single location.
 - Configure tiered storage (hot, warm, and cold) for all your logs, metrics, traces, and wide events ONCE.
-- Reduced overhead for operators and developers alike, simplifying the development and testing processes.
+- Less overhead for operators and developers alike, simplifying the development and testing processes.

 **Still not convinced?**